Frequently Used Terms

 A higher capacity toner cartridge that holds more ink and gives more printed pages before running out of ink.
 High yield cartridges provide as much as double the printed pages as regular cartridges at significant per page savings.

 To print, an image of the text and/or visuals must be transported to the drum.
-The imaging unit is the component that effects the transfer.
+The imaging unit is the component that affects the transfer.

 Refers to the International Organization for Standardization, which certifies that products meet certain performance standards.
 An ISO certification gives purchasers anywhere in the world confidence that the product will perform as specified.

-MICR stands for %u201CMagnetic Ink Character Recognition.%u201D MICR Toner is a mix of ink, plastic powder, lubricants, enhancers and iron oxide.
+MICR stands for Magnetic Ink Character Recognition.
+MICR Toner is a mix of ink, plastic powder, lubricants, enhancers and iron oxide.
 The iron oxide makes the toner machine readable.
 Banks and businesses that deal with checks and other sensitive documents use MICR Toner to facilitate processing and reduce fraud.

-A cartridge with the name of a printer manufacturer on the box (Lexmark, HP) that suggest it was manufactured by the Original Equipment Manufacturer.
+A cartridge with the name of a printer manufacturer on the box (Lex mark, HP) that suggest it was manufactured by the Original Equipment Manufacturer.
 That was true in the past but not necessarily true now.
-Most manufacturers contract their toner and ink cartridges to other companies, often the same companies that manufacture compatible cartridges.%uFFFD You always pay a lot more for a brand name cartridge but you usually get the same performance and reliability from a compatible.
+Most manufacturers contract their toner and ink cartridges to other companies, often the same companies that manufacture compatible cartridges.
+You always pay a lot more for a brand name cartridge but you can get the same performance and reliability from a compatible.